Purpose

 -

 Once you click the trigger option you would be presented with the following screen.
-Enter the
+In the

 Please add the date and time carefully, ensuring no time interval is missed to get the complete data in your database.
 The time should be added here according to UTC timezone.